msv-lab/angelix/doc/TestAbstraction.md

         ...
     }

 Each output label corresponds to a list of values since an expression can be evaluated multiple times during test execution. `reachable` is a special label for capturing reachibility property and corresponding values include labels that are executed at least once.
-An empty list for a label means that the corresponding expression (or location) must not be executed, while the absence of a label in the test specification means that any value is allowed.
+An empty list for a label means that the corresponding expression (or location) must not be executed, while the absence of a label in the test specification means that any values are allowed.

 ### Output extraction ###

 It is often difficult to define correct values for an arbitrary program expression.
-For this reason, Angelix can extract such values automatically from program runs for passing test cases, and from golden version's runs if it is available.
+For this reason, Angelix can extract such values automatically from program runs for passing test cases, and from golden version's runs for failing test cases if it is available.
 When using golden version, it must be instrumented accordingly.

 Note that when values are extracted from program runs, the value of the label `reachable` is empty list by default, as opposite to other labels that are not present in the specification if not executed.